walterlootk/SKR2_ESP8226_DELTA/README.md

 I have an AnyCubic Kossel Pulley 3D printer since April 2017.
-Sometime in August 2021 I got hold of an SKR 2 Rev B board and four TMC2209 drivers.
+It has been working well.
+However, in August 2021, the 8-bit Trigorilla board died, hence initiating a motherboard replacement.
+On the same month, I got hold of an SKR 2 Rev B board, four TMC2209 v1.2 stepper motor drivers and a BTT ESP8266 WIFI Module ESP-12S.
 Everything else has remain more or less the same.

-It was also during this time the 8-bit Trigorilla board died, hence initiating the SKR2 replacement on my AnyCubic.
 Below were the changes that I made to the relevant configuration files to get the printer set up and all the bugs flushed out.
 Hope this helps someone, as I was helped many times by other contributors.

 Marlin Configuration - for AnyCubic Kossel Pulley DELTA Printer<br>
 Period of main configuration: 10-11-2021 ~ 26-11-2021